On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: The First-Order Scattering Model and Its Limitations

-For this sake, we follow the modeling in \cite{Driol08, Rigaud19}: Let $I_0$ be the initial beam intensity, i.e. the number of photons emitted at $\s$ in the direction of a space element $\dr\x$.
-Then the flux's density at $\x$ is reduced due to photometric dispersion and the linear attenuation on the path between $\s$ and $\x$.
-We can model this by multiplying the initial intensity by the factor
+We have to take into account the loss of intensity on the linear paths between source, scattering site and detector.
+When being emitted at $\mathbf{s}$ in direction $\mathbf{x}-\mathbf{s}$, the flux density is reduced due to photometric dispersion and the linear attenuation on the path between $\mathbf{s}$ and $\mathbf{x}$.
+This is modeled by multiplying the initial intensity by the factor

-The ratio of photons scattered at the volume $\dr\x$ with an angle $\omega$ in the direction of $\df$ is given by the Klein-Nishina differential cross section \cite{Klein29} $\frac{\dr\sigma^C}{\dr\Omega}(\omega) = r_e^2P(\omega)$ where $P(\omega)$ is sometimes called Klein-Nishina probability and $\dr\Omega$ is a solid angle element.
-Then again, the beam intensity is reduced due to photometric dispersion and linear attenuation between $\x$ and $\df$.
-Altogether, the number of detected photons N at d satisfies